“I’m really proud of our miracle nation”: NVPC’s Melissa Kwee on her dreams for a City of Good

 There is a strong wave of millennials who are looking for causes to get behind and for ways to make a difference.
 They see the different problems in society and want to do something about it.
 Many want to work for companies that do good; others want to start social enterprises.

-You also see a demographic shift with the first generation of older adults who have leisure time, want to be relevant and make a contribution,
+You also see a demographic shift with the first generation of older adults who are educated, aware and have leisure time, want to be relevant and make a contribution,

-We’re also more globally connected and people are more aware of big issues like climate change, and the more immediate and domestic concerns like social isolation.
+We’re also more globally connected and people are more aware of big issues like climate change – and people seeking to make a difference with small lifestyle changes.
+Small things ultimately add up.
+We are also talking more about taboo issues like mental health and social isolation.
+It can happen to anyone of us.

 When we think of Singaporeans, a giving people does not come to mind.
 What do you think?